Posts Tagged Knox County DUI

 According to Tennessee Highway Patrol Colonel Tracy Trott, this will be the first THP “No Refusal” DUI enforcement on Super Bowl weekend.
 One purpose of Tennessee DUI Checkpoints is to deter motorists from driving while impaired by alcohol or drugs.
 We encourage you to arrange for a designated driver this weekend.
 AAA of East Tennessee is also offering their safe ride program for Super Bowl Sunday.
 AAA will tow your car within a 10 mile radius and provide you a safe ride home.
 To take advantage of this service, a AAA membership is not needed.

 Anyone arrested for DUI (driving under the influence), or another related charge, should immediately contact a Tennessee DUI Attorney familiar with Tennessee DUI laws.
-For more information about the crime of DUI or about your legal rights with respect to a Tennessee Highway Patrol checkpoint, Steve, Sara, or Nate are available by calling 865-249-7200.
+For more information about the crime of DUI or about your legal rights with respect to a Tennessee Highway Patrol checkpoint, Steve and Sara are available by calling 865-249-7200.
 You may also wish to visit www.tndui.com for more information about the offense of driving under the influence in Tennessee.

 , , , , , , , , , , , , , , , , , , , , , , , , , , ,